YuheGong/EpisodicTD3/README.md

 ### Folder utils:
 Create the environment, algorithm model, and the callback.

-Load the policy parameters from yaml file
+Load the policy parameters from yaml file.

 Please see train.py.
 It is an example for using utils.